gr8manbir/Manbir_den/Self_Driving_Car/CarND-Behavioral-Cloning-P3/writeup.md

 | Twelth Layer      |  DENSE           |   output layer    |     From eleventh layer     |     1 steering angle prediction    |    NA                                       |

 Though dropout is not mentioned in NVIDIA paper, it was added to avoid overfitting.
 It also led to a better autonomous driving.
 The model can also be pictorially seen below.
-These images were taken from a graph shown by tensorboard
+These images were taken from a graph shown by tensorboard.
+The image is split into three for better alignment as tensorboard graph is very large.

+Part 1:
 ![Part 1][image4]

+Part 2:
 ![Part 2][image5]

+Part 3:
 ![Part 3][image6]